-Hundreds of citizens were given the opportunity to provide feedback on what activities could be considered for one of the Center of the City spaces through a survey that included twenty-three activities.
+Hundreds of citizens provided feedback on what activities could be considered for one of the Center of the City Commons spaces through a survey that included twenty-three activities.
 This survey was an activity during the November Open House, included as part of the online survey, used in the Decadome/IdeaPod to gather feedback, and distributed in-person through various Task Force member conversations.
-Survey participants were asked to indicate how important each activity was to them.
+The Task Force asked survey participants to indicate how important each activity was to them.
+Respondents rated the two following activities as the most important: